Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/hardening-guides/ubuntu2404-server-lts-cis-l2-golden-image/aide-validation-ubuntu2404-lts-cis-golden-image.md

  Inode     : 135368                           | 131164
 ```

-**ðŸ”¹ Explanation**:
+**🔹 Explanation**:

 - These sockets change **dynamically** when the mail system processes messages.
-- **Expected behavior**â€”AIDE detects changes in system-generated files, but these do not indicate a security issue.
+- **Expected behavior**—AIDE detects changes in system-generated files, but these do not indicate a security issue.

 ---

 ### **4.3 System Time Zone Link Update**

-AIDE detected a **change in the symbolic link** for the systemâ€™s local time configuration.
+AIDE detected a **change in the symbolic link** for the system’s local time configuration.

 ```plaintext
 Link: /var/spool/postfix/usr/lib/zoneinfo/localtime